 As Burnley's stats show, they failed to win any of their final four games which helped sealed their fate.
 Relegation is a chance for Burnley to promote players from their youth team and whoever their manager is next term, getting the ball down and keeping it will be a must.
 Burnley were relegated with the worst possession percentage of any team in the league with just 38.1 per cent.
 Champions Manchester City had 68.2 per cent possession.

 To avoid relegation, a team needs to give themselves the best chance possible to stay up.
 Making their home ground a fortress is often a quote offered up by managers and players alike before and during a season.
-Watford's statistics show they lost a total of 27 games and 15 of those came at home.
+Watford's stats show they lost a total of 27 games and 15 of those came at home.

 As Watford prepare for life back in the Championship, after just one season, they know they could and should have done more to make Vicarage Road a more intimidating place to visit for opposition players.